Riichiro Inagaki: Biography

 In 2006, he was chosen, along with Akira Toriyama and Eiichiro Oda, to be a committee member for the Tezuka Award.
 In June 2010, he published Kiba&Kiba in Weekly Shōnen Jump along with Bonjae, and his collaboration work with Katsunori Matsui, Shinpai Kato No Face, was published in the 2011 first issue of Weekly Young Jump.
 He published another collaborative work with Matsui, Alpha Centauri Dōbutsuen; a two-chapter series, it was published on January 10 and February 10, 2014 in the Jump X magazine.
 Along with Ryoichi Ikegami, he published the one-shot Kobushi Zamurai in Shogakukan's Big Comic Superior on August 12, 2015.

 On March 6, 2017, he started to serialize Dr. Stone in Weekly Shōnen Jump with collaboration of illustrator Boichi.
 In January 2019, Dr. Stone was elected the best shōnen manga of 2018 at the 64th Shogakukan Manga Awards.
-Nineteen volumes of Dr. Stone have been released by Shueisha as of January 4, 2021.
-The series has been popular; it has over 8.4 million copies in circulation in Japan, and has been published in nine countries.
+Shueisha collected its 232 individual chapters in 26 tankōbon volumes, released between July 7, 2017, and July 4, 2022.
+An additional volume was released on April 4, 2024.
+The series has been popular; it has over 18 million copies in circulation in Japan, and has been published in nine countries.
 It was also adapted into an anime series—the 24-episode first season aired on Tokyo MX between July and December 2019, and aired a second season between January and March 2021, with a television special scheduled to air in 2022 and a third season in 2023.

 On December 11, 2020, he started to serialize Trillion Game in Big Comic Superior, once again in collaboration with Ryoichi Ikegami.